 These people may be shy, weary of enjoyment, because it may be weird, strange, taboo.
 They may appear normal but have a pleasure dungeon in their basement, or on weekends dress up as a Klingon and attend sci-fi conventions.
 Yang Fate can express this way too but would do so for the socializing and dressing up, while Yin Fate may feel a deep connection to the principals of Star Trek, which they can recite in Klingon.

-Yin Pleasure Fate here tends to find people, while Yang Fate tends to pursue it.
-If you have major Fate here then, the rest of your life may manifest through this House.
+Yin Pleasure Fate here tends to find people, while people with Yang Fate tends to pursue it.
+If you have major Fate here, then the rest of your life may manifest through this House.
 You may meet your Partner at a sci-fi convention and start a business teaching Klingon to fellow Trekies.